Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 Classification of Staff

-To add an employee’s Employment Type and Classification/ Level, go to Workforce > Staff > (Employee Name) > Payroll > Under Industry Award select the Award applicable to the employee, as below:
+To add an employee's Classification/ Level, go to Workforce > Staff > (Employee Name) > Pay Conditions > Edit Pay Conditions > Under the Employment Type field select the employment type tag that is applicable to the employee.

 Day Workers